-If you or a family member suffers from itchy and watery eyes, as well as a red, congested nose, chances are you have allergic rhinitis.
-These symptoms only get worse when seasons change.
-More commonly known as hay fever, allergic rhinitis is easily treated.
+If you or a family member suffers from itchy and watery eyes, as well as a red, congested nose, chances are you have allergic rhinitis, sometimes commonly referred to as “hay fever.”
+These symptoms often get worse when seasons change.
+Hay fever or allergic rhinitis is easily treated.

 Molds are the other common allergens associated with hay fever.
-They are a kind of fungus with no leaves, stems or roots.
-Their spores travel through the air until they find a friendly host.
-Molds are not seasonal, as they are present year long in the majority of the United States, and these allergens grow outdoors and indoors.
+They are a kind of fungus that produces spores.
+Their spores travel through the air to a friendly host.
+Molds are not seasonal, as they are present year long in the majority of the United States and these allergens grow outdoors and indoors.
 When found outside, they occur in vegetation, soil and rotting wood.
-When they are inside, molds and mildew grow in areas where there is poor circulation (like basements, attics, and moist bathrooms).
+When they are inside, molds and mildew grow in areas where there is poor circulation or moisture (like basements, attics, dust mites, pet dander and moist bathrooms).

 Risk factors for hay fever: